 Host guest list

-- Members: any employee of a member company can register to attend a briefing should their membership cover the region where the event will take place.
+Members: any employee of a member company can register to attend a briefing should their membership cover the region in which the event will take place.

-- Non-Members: one free taster session is offered to any organisation who is not a member and has not attended an IPFA session in that region.
-A non-member who has attended a session previously or has declined membership must join IPFA or pay a delegate fee to attend.
+Non-Members: a free taster session is offered to any organisation who is not a member and has not attended an IPFA session in that region.
+A non-member that has attended an IPFA session previously or has declined membership must join IPFA or pay a delegate fee to attend.

-- Recruitment Companies: Due to IPFA policy we do not allow recruitment companies to attend briefings.
+Recruitment Companies: Due to IPFA policy we do not allow recruitment companies to attend IPFA briefings.

 Marketing the event

 As a host, your organisation will appear on all marketing materials related to the event.
 With regards to milestones, once the event has been confirmed, the event will be listed on our event listings page and a Save the Date invitation will be issued, ideally two months before the event date.
 A full invite will be sent to our contacts as soon as the agenda is finalised, one month before the event.
 A Final Reminder invite is sent a week prior to the event.